-- 6.1.4.5.1 The wood used shall be well seasoned, commercially dry and free from any defect likely to lessen the effectiveness of the drum for the purpose intended.
-If a material other than plywood is used for the manufacture of the heads, it shall be of a quality equivalent to the plywood. - 6.1.4.5.2 At least two-ply plywood shall be used for the body and at least three-ply plywood for the heads; the plies shall be firmly glued together by a water resistant adhesive with their grain crosswise.
+6.1.4.5.1 The wood used shall be well-seasoned, commercially dry and free from any defect likely to lessen the effectiveness of the drum for the purpose intended.
+If a material other than plywood is used for the manufacture of the heads, it shall be of a quality equivalent to the plywood.

+6.1.4.5.2 At least two-ply plywood shall be used for the body and at least three-ply plywood for the heads; the plies shall be firmly glued together by a water resistant adhesive with their grain crosswise.

-- 6.1.4.5.3 The body and heads of the drum and their joins shall be of a design appropriate to the capacity of the drum and to its intended use. - 6.1.4.5.4 In order to prevent sifting of the contents, lids shall be lined with kraft paper or some other equivalent material which shall be securely fastened to the lid and extend to the outside along its full circumference. - 6.1.4.5.5 Maximum capacity of drum: 250 litres. - 6.1.4.5.6 Maximum net mass: 400 kg. - 6.1.4.6 (Deleted) - 6.1.4.7 Fibre drums
+6.1.4.5.3 The body and heads of the drum and their joins shall be of a design appropriate to the capacity of the drum and to its intended use.

+6.1.4.5.4 In order to prevent sifting of the contents, lids shall be lined with kraft paper or some other equivalent material which shall be securely fastened to the lid and extend to the outside along its full circumference.

+6.1.4.6 Deleted.

+6.1.4.7 Fibre drums